hummel22/hass/services/hassems/README.md

 - [x] Provide rich UI helpers such as dropdowns for device classes, units, state classes, icons, and discovery components plus inline tooltips describing each setting.

+## Historic data lifecycle

+- HASSEMS classifies any value measured more than **10 days** in the past as historic.
+Historic points are flagged with `historic = true` and assigned a `historic_cursor` so Home Assistant can reconcile long-term statistics.
+- Every helper exposes `history_cursor_events`, a chronological list of cursor rotations.
+The Home Assistant integration compares the current cursor to the stored value and triggers a history reload when they diverge.
+- SQLite history rows also record the write timestamp (`recorded_at`), but this field is **diagnostic only**.
+Automations and statistics must use `measured_at` alongside the historic metadata when making decisions.

 ## Installation

 ### Prerequisites